GuidesWikiHow To Choose The Right Graphics Card For Your PC

 1080p 280 Hz Monitor – (Image by Tech4Gamers)

-While the advantages that come with high refresh rate displays are undeniable, you can also opt for a 4K 60Hz option if you want the best-possible visual fidelity.
+While the advantages of high-refresh-rate displays are undeniable, you can also opt for a 4K 60Hz option if you want the best possible visual fidelity.
 Furthermore, 4K 60Hz is fairly achievable when working with higher-end cards.
+1440p 144Hz serves as the perfect sweet spot, offering the best of both worlds.

 Lastly, you can always go for 1080p 60Hz, which remains the dominant combination thanks to its budget-friendly nature.